 The SB6183 favors a simple row of vertical indicator lights that are easy enough to spot, though the yellow lighting can be a little hard to see if your modem's in direct sunlight.
 Still, it's pretty easy to glance at the SB6183 to see if there's any issue with your internet connectivity.

 Not every home internet user needs to pay for a more expensive modem.
 If your service plan caps its speeds at 100 Mbps, TP-Link's TC-7610 modem can serve you ably without denting your budget, though this older modem can be tricky to find these days.
-A newer version — the TP-Link TC-7650 — can handle higher-speed homes, but we haven't tested that model.
+A newer version — the TP-Link TC-7650 — can handle faster internet service, but we haven't tested that model.
 That said, TP-Link's home networking equipment tends to be fairly reliable, and most customer reviews of this modem express satisfaction with how the TC-7650 performs.

 How to choose the best cable modem for you